Tip #748: How Managers Need to Change

 Planning, organizing, staffing, directing and controlling: the default functions of a manager (established almost 100 years ago by management theorist Henri Fayol) are no longer appropriate.

-Exclusive to Inclusive: ”…when facing new situations, the best managers create leadership circles, or groups of peers from across the firm, to gain more perspective about problems and solutions” instead of making decisions on their own.
-“Truly breakaway thinking gets its spark from the playful experimentation of many people exchanging their views, integrating their experiences, and imagining different futures.”
+”…when facing new situations, the best managers create leadership circles, or groups of peers from across the firm.
+As a result, they gain more perspective about problems and solutions” instead of making decisions on their own.
+“Truly breakaway thinking gets its spark from the playful experimentation of many people:

 Pistrui and Dimov make a moving summary statement, worth quoting in its entirety: